salauddin85/Cildank_Shop/README.md

 # Cildank - Online Clothing Shop

 Cildank is an online clothing store where users can purchase various types of clothing, accessories, and other fashion-related products.
-This project is developed using Django, Django Rest Framework, HTML, CSS, and JavaScript.
+This project is developed using Django, Django Rest Framework, HTML, CSS,Bootstrap5, and JavaScript.

 ## Table of Contents
 - [API Endpoints](#api-endpoints)